How to Freeze Leftover Thanksgiving Turkey

 It happens around this time each year- that’s when I find myself starting to get bored with leftovers.
 By day four, I’m like “no more!”
 My dose of Thanksgiving turkey usually holds my turkey cravings at bay for a few months, but without fail, late spring/early summer rolls around and I find myself wanting it again.
 I don’t know how you are, but when late spring/early summer rolls around, I always find myself wishing for turkey, but making the house all hot by cooking a full bird doesn’t sound appetizing.

 This is how I fill my need for turkey after the holidays are long gone- I make a big bird- the biggest I can find and then I portion off the meat for Thanksgiving dinner and two days after.
 The rest of the meat is removed from the bird and put into individual freezer bags with a bit of turkey broth and then placed into a Tupperware container and into the freezer.
 Clearly, I go to great lengths to make sure freezer burn won’t touch my turkey.

-The frozen meat will last for a couple months.
-BUT- you need to be sure to put broth (1/3 to ½ cup) in each bag of meat because freezing tends to dry out the turkey.
+The frozen meat will last for a couple months (you should try to eat it within around five months).
+But there’s a big catch to making sure you properly store and freeze your leftover Thanksgiving turkey- you need to be sure to put broth (1/3 to ½ cup) in each bag of meat because freezing tends to dry out the turkey.
 The broth will help it keep moist and will act as a baste when the meat is thawing.